Psychological Services for Youth, Young Adults, and Families in BC - Dr. Robert Selles, R. Psych (#2352)

 Helping people find and prioritize their passions in ways that enhance their quality of life is also important to Dr. Selles.
 In his own life, he values time with loved ones and is passionate about recreation, exploration, and creative expression.
 Dr. Selles enjoys making music, hiking, photography, cycling, skiing/snowboarding, dancing, watching media, playing video games, reading fiction, and traveling, in his free time.

-In addition to his work with HeadQuarters, Dr. Selles serves as a scientific advisory committee member for Anxiety Canada, a psychologist at BC Children’s Hospital, and a research associate with the University of British Columbia.
-He maintains professional memberships with the International OCD Foundation, the Association for Behavioral and Cognitive Therapies, and the Anxiety and Depression Association of America.
+In addition to his work with HeadQuarters, Dr. Selles serves as a scientific advisory committee member for Anxiety Canada and a clinical instructor in the Psychiatry Department at the University of British Columbia.

 Select Recent Activities